nitinvijay23/Useful-Python-Notebooks/README.md

   Enter the name of movie and the year of release and there you go.
 Subtitle will be automatically downloaded from      http://www.subscene.co.in/

+ 4. Youtube video downloader

+  Enter the URL and chose the format and your video will be automatically downloaded.
+You no more need the ads ridden youtube downloader now.
+Just a simple python script and it is done.